 Takeaway:

-Strategy creates clarity and reduces stress.
+Strategy creates clarity and consistently outperforms hope.

 Q: What is the biggest emotional pricing mistake Rancho Mission Viejo sellers make?